What Is Online Privacy: Definition, Tips, Issues

 5. Protect yourself on public networks

-Connecting to a public Wi-Fi network while away from home is another noteworthy privacy-related threat.
+Connecting to a public Wi-Fi network for Internet access while away from home is another noteworthy privacy-related threat.
 Malicious actors often use unprotected hotspots to conduct man-in-the-middle (MITM) attacks.
 They put themselves between your device and the network it’s connected to – and then steal your personal information from right under your nose.
 The best solution against public Wi-Fi dangers is a virtual private network (VPN) – we will discuss the benefits of this powerful tool later on.

 6. Create strong passwords